Bacterial vaginosis: Probiotics

-Topical antiseptics, for example dequalinium chloride, policresulen, hexetidine or povidone-iodine vaginal suppositories may be applied, if the risk of ascending infections is low (outside of pregnancy and in immunocompetent people without histories of upper genital tract infections).
-One study found that vaginal irrigations with hydrogen peroxide (3%) resulted in a slight improvement but this was much less than with the use of oral metronidazole.
-Intravaginal boric acid in conjunction with other medications may be helpful in the treatment of recurrent BV.
-TOL-463, a formulation of boric acid enhanced with ethylenediaminetetraacetic acid (EDTA), is under development as an intravaginal medication for the treatment of BV and has shown preliminary effectiveness.
+Miscellaneous

+Estrogen-containing contraceptives have been found to decrease recurrence of BV.

 Epidemiology

 BV is the most common infection of the vagina in women of reproductive age.
 The percentage of women affected at any given time varies between 5% and 70%.
 BV is most common in parts of Africa, and least common in Asia and Europe.
 In the United States, about 30% of those between the ages of 14 and 49 are affected.
 Rates vary considerably between ethnic groups within a country.